DataDog/documentation/content/en/database_monitoring/data_collected.md

 ### Database schema

 If table names, column names, indexes, database names, or any other schema contain sensitive information, these data are not obfuscated.
-It is very uncommon that database schema are considered sensitive, but please be advised that obfuscation is not applied to these data types.
+It is very uncommon that database schema are considered sensitive, but be advised that obfuscation is not applied to these data types.

 ### Database logs

-If you are sending logs to Datadog from your database, please be aware that some logs can contain the full SQL query text including query bind parameters.
-We recommend reviewing and applying [log security rules][1] consistent with your organization's requirements.
+If you are sending logs to Datadog from your database, be aware that some logs can contain the full SQL query text including query bind parameters.
+Review and apply [log security rules][1] consistent with your organization's requirements.

 ### Query Comments